ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   to, but syntactically different from, a JSON Pointer {{-pointer}}.

 Singular Path:
-: A JSONPath expression that identifies at most one node.
+: A JSONPath expression built from selectors which each select at most one node.

 For the purposes of this specification, a value as defined by
 {{-json}} is also viewed as a tree of nodes.